pascalburki/regime-risk-instability/README.md

 ## Failure Conditions
 Diversification benefit drops below 20% when uniform correlation exceeds 0.545.
 Diversification collapses below 5% when correlation exceeds 0.879.
 Portfolio requires 3.83x volatility spike to breach 50% annualized vol threshold.
 Removing TLT nearly halves high vol diversification benefit from 33% to 19.5%.

+## Contradictions and Limitations

+The regime based finding is probabilistic, not deterministic.
+Individual days can contradict the regime average in both directions.

+On April 16 2020, classified as high vol, diversification still worked extremely well.
+QQQ rose 1.81% while XOM fell 3.34% that day, and the opposite moves nearly cancelled each other out in the portfolio.

+On May 22 2018, classified as low vol, diversification completely failed.
+All five assets including TLT moved down together that day.
+Since nothing diverged, nothing cancelled, and the portfolio moved just as much as the individual assets did.

+This shows that regime labels describe a tendency across many days, not a guarantee for any single day.
+A portfolio manager that relies on the regime average alone could still get caught off guard on a specific low vol day where all assets happen to move together.